leaemiliepradier/PlasForest/README.md

 ### Minimal use
 PlasForest requires at least an input FASTA file, and generates an column-separated output file.
 ````
-$ python PlasForest.py -i /path/to/your/inputfile.fasta
+$ python3 PlasForest.py -i /path/to/your/inputfile.fasta
 ````
 You can also specify the name of the output file.
 ````
-$ python PlasForest.py -i /path/to/your/inputfile.fasta -o /path/to/your/outputfile.csv
+$ python3 PlasForest.py -i /path/to/your/inputfile.fasta -o /path/to/your/outputfile.csv
 ````

 ### Additional options